Synthetic Data for Robust Stroke Segmentation: Introduction

 An additional benefit of this method is that the 'forward model' of creating an MRI (or CT) image from tissues of different physical properties is a perfect 1:1 mapping to the 'inverse model' of labeling the tissues (i.e. segmentation) from the acquired image.
 In structures that exhibit a large amount of inter-rater variability, this is likely to help prevent a model from imitating under- or over- segmentation from imperfect ground truths - the images segmented are generated from the corresponding segmentation labels and so labels will always be a consistent method of segmentation.

 Prior work to SynthSeg demonstrated the potential of encoding anatomical priors in a neural network through pre-training with unpaired parcellation labels \citep{Dalca_2018}.
 Such methods face significantly larger challenges when applied to the heterogeneous shape and spatial distribution of lesions.
 In healthy parcellation, anatomical structures have consistent positions across individuals (e.g., the brainstem reliably appears in the same region of the brain), a regularity that has motivated atlas-based approaches to parcellation.
-In contrast, lesions are highly variable across individuals—not only in number and size but also in their spatial distribution.
+In contrast, lesions are highly variable across individuals - not only in number and size but also in their spatial distribution.
 Unlike anatomical structures, lesions cannot be reliably mapped to a specific location or shape within an atlas.
-Although the exact site of lesion initiation is often influenced by the brain’s vascular architecture—meaning that certain regions are statistically more susceptible to stroke due to the location of large blood vessels—the resulting lesion’s size, shape, and spread are highly variable.
-Multiple sclerosis serves as an exception, with lesions that are somewhat predictable in their white matter localisation \citep{Lassmann2018}, enabling modelling through synthetic deep learning frameworks \citep{Billot2021} and traditional probabilistic models \citep{Cerri2021}.
+Although the exact site of lesion initiation is often influenced by the brain's vascular architecture - meaning that certain regions are statistically more susceptible to stroke due to the location of large blood vessels - the resulting lesion's size, shape, and spread are highly variable.
+Multiple sclerosis serves as an exception, with lesions that are somewhat predictable in their white matter localisation \citep{Lassmann2018}, enabling modelling through synthetic deep learning frameworks \citep{Billot2021,laso2024quantifyingwhitematterhyperintensity} and traditional probabilistic models \citep{Cerri2021}.
 More recently, \cite{Liu2024PEPSI:MRI} has shown promising results by training a SynthSeg-like model on lesion labels from various pathologies, providing a foundation for fine-tuning on multiple downstream datasets.

-However, achieving a model that can seamlessly generalise for open-domain stroke segmentation remains an active area of research
+Robust open-domain stroke segmentation remains an unsolved challenge.
+Most domain-specific frameworks for stroke lesion segmentation are targeted towards lesion-pasting \citep{Zhang_2021,dai2022softcp,basaran2023lesionmixlesionleveldataaugmentation}, aiming to augment the anatomical variety without making any attempt to augment the variety in image contrasts.
+Likewise, label-conditioned generative models such as TumorGAN \citep{Li2020} can similarly only generate new lesioned brains within the learned distribution of image intensities.
+None of these works approach the task of robustness to shifts in image appearance, instead focusing on shape-related augmentation.